-The proposed changes include reorganization of the rules.
 The specific topics that the proposed rules address and the substantive changes to the proposed rules is set forth below:

 R 338.3901.
 This rule sets forth an explanation of specific terms used throughout the rule set.
 The rule revision clarifies definitions and the meaning of terms used in the rule set.